-- Never work under the influence of drugs or alcohol. - Be conscious about work-related events where alcohol is served and show moderation.
+Be conscious about work-related events where alcohol is served and show moderation.

-• FR16 People and leadership
+• FR16 People and organisation

 2.6 Purchase of Sexual Services

 Purchase of sexual services may be illegal, support human trafficking and pose a security risk.
 Human trafficking is a violation of human rights.
 Regardless of local rules, regulations and customs, Equinor prohibits the purchase of sexual services when on assignments or business trips for Equinor.
 This also includes any contribution to the purchase of such services.